-There have been a number of patents granted to Google in the past year or so, that involved the inclusion of trigger terms or specialized parameters in queries that we were on the fence about regarding whether or not they would show up at Google, or were going to be replaced by things like Knowledge panels or carousels.
+There have been several patents granted to Google in the past year or so, that involved the inclusion of trigger terms or specialized parameters in queries that we were on the fence about regarding whether or not they would show up at Google, or were going to be replaced by things like Knowledge panels or carousels.

-It looks like many of those haven’t showed up at Google yet because Google may be looking for ways to combine answerboxes with knowledge panels like it has with the lyrics answer boxes.
+It looks like many of those haven’t shown up at Google yet because Google may be looking for ways to combine answer boxes with knowledge panels as it has with the lyrics answer boxes.

-The Google patent related to answer boxes is:
+The Google patent related to triggering music answer boxes is: